Battle of Glentaisie: Campaign

-The battle
+Battle

 Shane O'Neill did not permit the MacDonnells any time for their reinforcement to arrive.
 His advance guard continued to press the retreating MacDonnell host, who fell back from the beach through Ballycastle.
 They were driven past the area of the modern Diamond and well away from the river Tow, denying them the necessary water supply for a sizeable host.

 Both armies set up camp for the night.
 Shane's army occupied land at the centre of modern Ballycastle, between the modern Diamond and the river Tow, giving them full access to water.
 The combined MacDonnell army of around five hundred men occupied the exposed higher ground at Ramon, (the ridge at the head of modern Castle Street, Ballycastle, where the Presbyterian Church now stands) with only a small well for their needs.

 At very first light, about 3.30/4.00 am.
 Shane attacked uphill with a sudden onslaught led by his heavy Galloglass infantry.
 By forgoing the customary exchange of spears, darts, and arrows by the light infantry kernagh and Scots archers that customarily preceded the usually decisive deployment of the Galloglass corrughadh, or battalions, Shane surprised the MacDonnell host.
 The MacDonnell leaders tried to rally their men, but after a violent interlude of some confusion, they broke and fled over Knocklayd mountain in the direction of Glenshesk, heading back towards the beach at Cushendun.
 James of Dunnyveg was seriously wounded in the early fighting and his brother Angus MacDonnell killed, reputedly later in the rout while attempting a holding action at a standing stone sited just below modern Breen wood.